 Finally, seat functionality is worth considering.
 Some seats fold, some may be removable, and many can do both.
 If you’re just looking for a minivan with seats that can lay down, you can choose almost any minivan on the list.

 Don’t worry, though; if you keep these suggestions in mind when you’re shopping around, you’ll be able to find the perfect minivan in no time.
 The only other thing to think about is whether you want to buy a new or used vehicle.

 How to Convert a Minivan for Camping

-For starters, the bed setup needs to be comfortable and subject to the available room.
+The bed setup needs to be comfortable and subject to the available room, for starters.
 You can choose between an air mattress like this one or a traditional mattress.
 Whichever route you go, consider whether or not you’ll be removing the seats or folding them down.
-If you’re folding them, you’ll need a solid platform to lay across the top, so you don’t sink into the gaps.
+If you’re folding them, you’ll need a solid platform to lay across the top so you don’t sink into the gaps.

 Some people prefer to hook cables straight into the battery of their minivan, but this process can drain it rather quickly.
 You could also use a battery bank that you charge at home before going on the adventure.

 Finally, always figure out what you’ll be doing for trash and bathroom trips.
 There are hundreds of buckets, cans, collapsible containers, and other options that you can use to collect trash.
 Many campgrounds come with dumpsters.
 Even if there aren’t any nearby, you can tie off the bag and place it in the dumpster when you leave.

 As far as bathroom trips are concerned, there aren’t many choices when you’re camping in a minivan.
 Some people prefer the classic bucket-and-bag setup, but others aren’t as comfortable trying it out.
 So before you book a campsite, locate all of the nearby bathrooms.
 Building a sewage system in a minivan isn’t viable because it’s too small of a space.